Mint Coin Guide

 Shipping

-Mint shipping is a lot more chill than shipping gold bullion, if you’re used to that.
+Mint shipping for orders <$3500 is a lot more chill than shipping gold bullion, if you’re used to that.
 For each order you receive, open the associated reservation and scroll to the bottom.
 Next to the text “Have you received the coin from the mint?” there is a blue button that says “Yes, Set Address & Get Label”

-Once you set the address, you’ll see a blue box with a list of shipping options.
 Any option that we provide here is acceptable but only the cheapest option is free.
 If you choose a more expensive option we will bill you the difference as shown in the dropdown box.
 Click the blue “Generate Shipping Label” button and you’ll get a PDF with your shipping label.
-On the bottom of the label you’ll see the last 4 digits of your US Mint shipping label.
-If you have multiple orders you’re shipping at once this will help you stay organized.

 Insurance